quantumgardener/qg.blog/content/notes/Landscapes.md

 [[Hobby Together]] — Here’s where I share my progress on whatever project currently takes my fancy, plus any relevant discussion on supporting technologies.

-[[Productive Laziness]] — There is art in doing as much as possible, as easily as possible and that’s what I call being productive lazy.
+[[Productive laziness]] — There is art in doing as much as possible, as easily as possible and that’s what I call being productive lazy.
 It’s the term I use to describe my approach of doing as much as possible with as little effort as possible and applies particularly to repetitive tasks where I want them done quickly and without having to think too much.
 There is too much going on in my world to allow thinking where I don’t need to.

 [[The Garden Shed]] — Every garden needs a good shed, full of the right tools to make it flourish.